 ArtNow: Your husband is a new media artist.
 Do your works ever overlap or coincide at a conceptual level?

-TQ: It is very rare that Faisal’s and my work would coincide as both our practices are quite different, not only as a genre but our concerns and inspirations are very different as well.
-Yet both of us have a tremendous positive influence on each others work, mostly through our feedback, encouragement and discussion sessions.
-The one project that we created as a collaboration was the performance based tableau vivant.
+TQ: It is very rare that Faisal’s work would overlap mine as both our practices are quite different, not only as a genre but our concerns and inspirations are very different as well.
+Yet both of us have a tremendous positive influence on each other’s work, mostly through our feedback, encouragement and discussion sessions.
+The one project that we created as collaboration was the performance based tableau vivant.

 AN: In your work exhibited at The Rising Tide, you digressed from your entomological theme and addressed issues of urbanity and mapping of terrains.
 What was that about?

 TQ: The selected works at The Rising Tide were from a series of work created for a solo exhibition in Karachi the same year.
 These works too had the entomological reference but at the same time had a parallel narrative that was specific to Pakistan at that time.
 These works were a look at the developing, conflicting yet complex, situation in Pakistan, where a military war is declared on its own people, and the growing divide in opinion.
 One of the painting exhibited was titled Poisonous if Inhaled, it was a diptych which included the mapping and a satellite view of an urban setting, with an overlay of, factory-like, colored pipes flowing throughout like a network.

 These pipes eventually converged into the second half of the painting where I showed the same colored pipes systematically creating identical cockroaches, as if on a conveyer belt.
 I guess the metaphor is quite self-explanatory.
 I feel it is about time that we as individuals and as a nation recognize and address the grave effects of what happens around us.